jslitzker/forgeboard/docs/AUTHENTICATION_PLAN.md

 # ForgeBoard Authentication Implementation Plan

+> **📋 DOCUMENT STATUS**: This is a historical development planning document.
+Authentication implementation is now COMPLETE as of ForgeBoard v1.5.
+This document is preserved for reference and understanding the design decisions made during development.

 ## Overview

 This document outlines the comprehensive plan for implementing authentication in ForgeBoard.
 The system will support both local authentication and Azure AD/MSAL integration, using SQLite as the database backend while maintaining ForgeBoard's philosophy of simplicity.

+**IMPLEMENTATION STATUS**: ✅ **COMPLETED** - All phases except Azure AD integration have been successfully implemented and are production-ready.

 ## Architecture Overview